lwsjs/local-web-server/README.md

 * Supports HTTP, HTTPS and HTTP2.
 * Small and 100% personalisable.
 Load and use only the behaviour required by your project.
 * Attach a custom view to personalise how activity is visualised.
-* Programmatic and command-line APIs.
+* Programmatic and command-line interfaces.

 Use this tool to: